ManlyMouse/PHYS4130-S26/FinalProjects/Emma/Writeup.md

         }
 ```

 The most important definition in the entire project is the object class node.
-This object initializes with the center of itself, the size of the node in space, and the current depth it is at.
-It also initalizes with the characteristic of it being a leaf node, which eventually changes later when it subdivides, and an array of nones that will be filled with its children nodes.
-In addition to these parameters, it also stores data for several environmental parameters (but since we are focusing on only temperature, only self.T is used).
+This object initializes with a center, the size of the node in space, and the current depth it is at.
+It also initalizes with the characteristic of a leaf node, which eventually changes later when it subdivides, and an array of nones that will be filled with its children nodes.
+In addition to these parameters, it stores data for several environmental parameters (but since we are focusing on only temperature, only self.T is used).
 Most importantly, it contains a list of its current neighbors to make neighbor lookup significantly more efficient.

 ```python
 if node.leaf != True or node.depth >= max_depth: